 Much has changed in the history of the city and the police department over the years, but what has not changed in 150 years of service is our commitment as an organization to provide the best possible service to the community.

-I invite you to tour our website and welcome any comments.
+I invite you to tour our pages, and welcome any comments.

 Chief of Police